 If you want to know what kind of exclusivity you’ll have in operating a franchise in your particular area, pay close attention to Item 12.
 It’s designed to provide you with exact specifications for territories, areas, and operational coverage.

 Time to perk up your senses—this is a section where you really need to pay attention.
 Item 19 deals with a franchisor’s financial performance and standing.
 The FTC’s Franchise Rule doesn’t require franchisors to provide sales or earnings information, but almost all brands do.
 Any claims made about sales, income or profits must be disclosed in Item 19 and no other spoken or written claims about financial performance are allowed if they don’t also appear in Item 19.
 It’s best to review this section with professional legal and/or accounting help.

 Understanding the FDD is key to understanding the full scope and potential of a franchise ownership opportunity.
 It’s an important step in the investigative process that you should take seriously.
-We invite you to make plans to join us later this month, as we present our monthly webinar on this very topic, live on Zoom.
-See details below:
+Earlier this month, we presented our monthly webinar on this very topic.
+Here’s the recording: